Add LDAP Bind Authentication with username and password protection. The plugin

 and Authorization

-The LDAP Authentication Advanced plugin provides features not available in the open-source LDAP Authentication plugin, such as LDAP searches for group and consumer mapping:
+The LDAP Authentication Advanced plugin provides features not available in the open-source LDAP Authentication plugin, which includes:

 - The ability to obtain LDAP groups and set them in a header to the request before proxying to the upstream.
 This is useful for Kong Manager role mapping.